jasonsbarr/functional/docs/string/Functions.md

 ## splitGrapheme

 Split a string into extended grapheme clusters.
-Returns a Tuple.
+Returns an array.

 - `splitGrapheme(str)`